BeichenZhao/BeichenZhao/README.md

 - 👋 Hi, I’m @BeichenZhao
 - 👀 I’m interested in coding, music and marathon
-- 🌱 I’m currently learning biotechnology@JNU
+- 🌱 I’m currently learning biotechnology
-- 💞️ I’m looking to collaborate on learning data analysis
+- 💞️ I’m looking to collaborate on gaming
 - 📫 How to reach me zhaobeichen@gmail.com

 <!---